awsdocs/amazon-opensearch-service-developer-guide/doc_source/ism.md

 ISM requires Elasticsearch 6\.8 or later\.
 Full documentation for the feature is available in the [Open Distro for Elasticsearch documentation](https://opendistro.github.io/for-elasticsearch-docs/docs/im/ism/)\.

+**Note**
+The `policy_id` setting is no longer supported in index templates\.
+You can continue to automatically manage newly created indices with the [ISM template field](https://opendistro.github.io/for-elasticsearch-docs/docs/im/ism/policies/#sample-policy-with-ism-template)\.

 ## Sample policies<a name="ism-example"></a>

 The following sample policies demonstrate how to automate common ISM use cases\.